Mortgage protection insurance – also knowns as an MPPI policy – is an extra safeguarding measure for homeowners that is usually advised.

-There are many different home insurance policies available when buying a property, sometimes it’s unclear how one differs from another.
-A mortgage protection plan is designed to help you with mortgage repayments if you end up in circumstances that make it difficult or impossible to keep up-to-date with your repayments.
+A mortgage protection policy is designed to help you with mortgage repayments if you end up in circumstances that make it difficult or impossible to keep up-to-date with your repayments.

 There are no laws saying you need MPPI, it is not a compulsory policy.
 However, it is sometimes a condition of a loan to guarantee protection for the lender as well as you, the borrower.